SMITHsharon/commonMealsApp/README.md

 ### Project Description // Front-End Capstone

-This app is designed for the residents of Germantown Commons to facailitate the scheduling of common meals.
+This app is designed for the residents of Germantown Commons to facilitate the scheduling of common meals.
 Users (residents) can schedule a meal, be assigned to a cook team when scheduling a meal, and sign-up to attend a meal.

 #### Common Meals App User Login/Register
 ![Common Meals App on Launch](https://raw.githubusercontent.com/SMITHsharon/commonMealsApp/screens/screens/Common%20Meals%20App%20Login%20Register.png)